 No. The AAC is an independent nonprofit organization centered primarily on advocacy, education, counsel and advice (legal and otherwise), and education.
-We do not carry out ordinations or consecrations.
+We do not carry out ordinations or consecrations and are considered a non-ecclesial body that comes alongside dioceses and provinces to aid in strengthening biblical orthodoxy across ecclesial lines.

-The American Anglican Council is one of the founding members of the The Anglican Church in North America (ACNA).
+The American Anglican Council, which began in 1996, played an important role in helping to found the Anglican Church in North America (ACNA).
 The ACNA officially began December 3, 2008, at the culmination of a three-day meeting of the Common Cause Council, a leadership assembly that included three representatives from each of the nine Common Cause Partners Federation members.
 The council unanimously adopted a provisional constitution and nine initial canons that governed the church until a Provincial Assembly met June 22 – 25, 2009 in Bedford, Texas.
 That meeting amended and provided final ratification of the constitution and canons and installed the ACNA’s first Archbishop, Bob Duncan of the Pittsburgh diocese.
 The current Archbishop is the Most Rev. Dr. Foley Beach.
 Several Anglican provinces have recognized the Anglican Church in North America and are in full communion with them.
 These include:

 - The Anglican Church of Nigeria